By: Ana Mendieta

 “I want justice and hope that my husband’s death isn’t in vain,” Aguilar, 25, said at a Wednesday’s press conference to announce the lawsuit.

-Sylvia Barrera, who worked at Hexagon for 3 ½ years, died of cancer last May at age 24.
+Sylvia Barrera, who worked at Hexagon for three and a half years, died of cancer last May at age 24.
 Mario Ramirez, another former employee from 1989 to 1994, is also undergoing chemotherapy.

 The Occupational Safety and Health Administration fined Hexagon $5,700 in November 1998 after an inspection found seven violations involving the exposure of employees to unknown levels of morpholine and ammonia hydroxide without respiratory protection.